 In response, Microsoft rolled back the enforcement of these updates.
 But instead of abandoning the idea entirely, they returned to the drawing board.
 Now, Microsoft is reintroducing quality updates during OOBE, but this time, it will have more flexibility.

-Previously, Autopilot (AP-DP)-enrolled devices had no choice but to install updates before reaching the desktop, leading to frustration.
+Previously, Autopilot (AP-DP)-enrolled devices were required to install updates before reaching the desktop, leading to frustration.
 With this new method, organizations can now defer updates by configuring some settings in the Autopilot / AP-DP profile.
 This will give IT admins greater control over the process.

 So, how does this new approach actually work under the hood?
 Microsoft has integrated update controls into Windows Autopilot and Autopilot Device Preparation (AP-DP) settings, ensuring updates happen on your terms while keeping devices secure.
 Let’s take a closer look.